plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 title: Implementing Clean Architecture - Frameworks vs. Libraries
 description: |
   In Clean Architecture the Dependency Rule forbids usage of frameworks outside of the outermost circle.
-  Does this mean that the usage of any third party library in the implementation of a gateway or repository is a violation to the Dependency Rule?
+  Does this mean that the usage of any third party API in the implementation of a gateway or repository is a violation to the Dependency Rule?
 tags: [clean-architecture]
 series: "Implementing Clean Architecture"